na-na-hi/renget/archive/CloverDrawRequest.md

 1. Chespin riding atop Skiddo, using Wooper to shoot at an enemy Ice-Type, drive-by style.

 1. Booker, Chespin, and Minun's gardening Youtube channel (based on https://cloverguild.com/booru/post/414)

-1. Gus eating toast.
-Angrily.

-1. Bill and Gill dressed as Mario and Luigi

 1. Nick, Macom, and Booker studying Porygon